patrickbelanger/qa-selenium-synchronization-engine/README.md

 ```
 ## What are the benefits?

-1. Make element synchronization much simpler.
-Let the engine handling the burden to deal with element synchronization.
+1. Simplify the process of synchronizing elements.
+Give the engine the responsibility of taking care of element synchronization.
-2. Easy to configuration: you can adjust the number of attempt(s) and timeout duration using the .properties file to fit the reality of your project.
+2. Simple configuration: Using the.properties file, you may modify the number of attempts and timeout period to suit the specifics of your project.
-3. Reduce boilerplate code (see examples above)
+3. Reducing boilerplate code (see examples above)
-4. Production-ready.
-The code base is scanned using SonarQube/Lint and integration testing have a test coverage up to 80%.
+4. Able can be produced.
+SonarQube/Lint is used to scan the code base, and integration testing has test coverage of up to 80%.

 ## What are the common issues this library can solve?

-Element synchronization is one of the biggest issues a test automation developer has to experience on a daily basis.
-In Page Object Model classes, we tend to use the WebElementWait class across methods to deal with that issue.
-Sometimes, singleton patterns (synchronization helper classes) are created to handle this issue, but in reality, this leads to more flaky tests.
+One of the major challenges a developer of test automation faces every day is element synchronization.
+To address that
+problem, we frequently employ the WebElementWait class across methods in Page Object Model classes.
+Singleton patterns
+(synchronization helper classes) are occasionally developed to address this problem, however in practice, this results
+in more brittle testing.

-The synchronization engine helps resolve this issue by providing a reusable mechanism, helping to make test cases more resilient.
+The synchronization engine offers a reusable method that helps to tackle this problem and strengthens test cases.

 ### The code base is scanned using SonarQube/Lint

 The goal is creating a library you can trust and rely on.
-I'm currently working to increase the test coverage.